Important reasons to make your bed every day, and how to do it so that you won’t create a breeding ground for germs and trap dirt in your bedding.

 In Charles Duhigg’s book “The Power of Habit,” he noted that making your bed establishes a direct link to better productivity and overall health.
 When you make your bed, it helps you be more productive throughout the day and invest your time in other healthier habits.
 Making your bed certainly isn’t one of the “big things” you’ll face every day, but doing those small things first is huge.

 Reasons To Make Your Bed Everyday

-Starting your day off on the right foot can mean for a more productive day.
+Starting your day off on the right foot can mean a more productive day.
 Making the bed every day is a ritual that should not be ignored.
-Don’t worry about all the dust mites that you are trapping inside the sheets because there are so many in the house, and if you are washing your sheets on a regular basis (weekly) then you have nothing to worry about when it comes the health of your bedroom.
+Don’t worry about all the dust mites that you are trapping inside the sheets because there are so many in the house, and if you are washing your sheets on a regular basis (likely) then you have nothing to worry about when it comes the health of your bedroom.

 You can always use a linen spray, or tea tree oil mixed with water in a spray bottle to keep your sheets nice and refreshed if you like.
-These are all valid reasons to make your bed everyday.
+These are all valid reasons to make your bed every day.